OpenGeoVis/PVGeo/joss/paper.md

 geoscientific compatibility by creating a framework for geovisualization.
-PVGeo aims to make the process of importing geoscience data into VTK based software fluid and straightforward for users while providing a framework for new features avoiding the typical, ambitious programming endeavor of building VTK software plugins.
+PVGeo aims to make the process of importing geoscience data into VTK based software fluid and straightforward for users while providing a framework for new features that avoids the typical, ambitious programming endeavor of building VTK software plugins.
 We have developed this code library, PVGeo, to link geoscientific data and models with VTK-based 3D rendering environments like ParaView: an open-source